-By this time, we would have been in country about a week and a half and somewhat acclimated and accustomed to the flow of things.
-Good thing too because we have two long legs of public transportation coming up.
+After our bike tour, the plan is to head to Koh Tao for scuba diving and island time.
+This will be the first of two dive trips, as we also plan to dive the western coast around Koh Phi Phi.
+By this time, we will have been in the country about a week and a half and somewhat acclimated and accustomed to the flow of things.
+Good thing too, because we’ll have two long legs of public transportation coming up.
 First, we go to Khao Sok from Koh Tao, and then after our time there we will push on by bus to Phuket Town.

-I was the technical lead on a new project that is really hard and cool.
-Every month I have been flying back to Tucson for meetings (per diem and donuts aren’t helping my figure either) and green lighted to pick up whatever help I needed in the office.
-This is big time responsibility and I was hooked.
+I knew I had been bad lately.
+I put on ten pounds between the cruise, having stopped commuting to work by bike (damn winter), and stopping outrigger canoeing (damn shoulder).
+Worse still, I was getting hooked on work stress.
+I was the technical lead on a new project that was both really hard and really cool.
+Every month, I had been flying back to Tucson for meetings (per diem and donuts weren’t helping my figure either) and was green-lighted to pick up whatever help I needed in the office.
+This was a big-time responsibility and I was hooked.

 By Saturday night, after returning home, I knew something was wrong.
 My left calf was point tender and swollen.
 At first, I thought I had been bitten by a scorpion in Tucson (surely I would have noticed that).
 Maybe I had a sore muscle from exercise.
-I tried to massage it out which was the exact wrong thing to do for vascular damage.
+I tried to massage it out, which was the exact wrong thing to do for vascular damage.

 Monday in the cubicle didn’t do me any favors.
 The soreness and inflammation had translated down to my foot along the vascular column.
 By Wednesday, we were heading into urgent care.

-Jenn was busy at her job as a Concierge for Thanksgiving and I was left alone with my thoughts.
+Jenn was busy at her job as a concierge for Thanksgiving, and I was left alone with my thoughts.
 It wasn’t pretty.
-I pumped up on aspirin, elevated my legs on a heating pad and worked on my master escape plan from corporate America.
+I pumped up on aspirin, elevated my legs on a heating pad, and worked on my master escape plan from corporate America.

-Finally, the holiday was over and I called imagining.
+Finally, the holiday was over and I called imaging.
 They were able to slip me in on Sunday.
 The protocol was helping my leg, but nothing was helping my monkey mind settle down.
 Sunday couldn’t come quick enough.
 The exam was painless.
 I just wish they didn’t have to hold me in the waiting room for the preliminary results to make sure I didn’t need to go to the emergency room.

 Jenn took me out to lunch and that’s when the call came in.
 Definitely thrombosis but in a superficial area.
 I was spared this time.
-Thailand was on, including diving!
+The Thailand trip was on, including diving!
 I don’t know how many second chances I’ll get in my life, but I do know I have a plan for the future and to take care of myself today.
 I need to say no to the rush of stress and the searching for external gratification.

 I am hoping the next 24 days of travel will not only help me relax and detox, but will also help Jenn and I to reboot and re-evaluate our life and priorities.
-Hopefully setting this as an intention will enable us to restructure our time in a healthy and productive way, building habits that will truly enhance our future and quality of life.
+Hopefully, setting this as an intention will enable us to restructure our time in a healthy and productive way, building habits that will truly enhance our future and quality of life.